georglind/georglind.github.com/source/about/index.markdown

 I have taken a passionate interest in several different branches of condensed matter physics.
 My master project dealt with analytical calculations of the nonequilibirum Kondo problem.

-I am currently finishing my PhD at the Niels Bohr Institute, University of Copenhagen, writing about molecular electronics and electronic correlations and molecular electronic pumps.
-Simultaneously I have published several papers on techniques for measuring spin correlations of cold atoms in optical lattices.
+I completed my PhD at the Niels Bohr Institute, University of Copenhagen, researching molecular electronics and electronic correlations and molecular electronic pumps.
+Simultaneously I  published several papers on techniques for measuring spin correlations of cold atoms in optical lattices.

+I am currently employed as a Postdoctoral Researcher in a position split between theoretical condensed matter physics and quantum optics.

 [Profile at Linked-In](http://dk.linkedin.com/in/kglpedersen).